MaoZiming/papers/1-basic-os/12-seda.md

         * Periodically sample input queue and add a thread when the queue length exceeds some threshold
         * Threads are removed when they are idle for a specified period of time
     * ***Batching controller***: **adjust # of events processed by each invocation of the event handler within a stage**
+        * It has been observed that processing many events at once increases throughput, as cache locality and task aggregation can be performed.
+However, a large batching factor can also increase response time.
         * Observes output rate of events from a stage (by maintaining moving average across samples), and decreases batching factor until throughput starts to degrade
         * Responds to sudden drops in load by resetting batching factor to max